Planet Earth

 Installation costs for a heat pump water heater are usually about $6-7,000, and you can pay for most of that with rebates and tax credits.
 Because the new water heater will be more efficient, you’ll save about $212 per year in utility bills [1].
 Better still, you'll eliminate the equivalent of 6,600 pounds of CO2, the total annual emissions of 23 people living in Uganda!

 Recent data from real householders in San Mateo in a Peninsula Clean Energy spreadsheet showed a median cost of about $6,500, including electrical wiring.
-The great news is that (as of Nov 2024) rebates will pay for most of this.
-Peninsula Clean Energy (PCE) will give you $2,500 and Golden State Rebates will give you another $900 ($700 for a tank <45 gal), and you can also get a 30% tax credit for any remaining cost from the Inflation Reduction Act, bringing a $7,000 initial cost down to just $2,870 [2], a little cheaper than the typical cost of installing a gas water heater (about $2,000-2,500).
+The great news is that (as of Dec 2024) rebates will pay for most of this.
+Peninsula Clean Energy (PCE) will give you $2,500, TECH Clean CA will kick in $1,800 ($1,100 for tanks <55 gal), and Golden State Rebates will give you another $900 ($700 for a tank <45 gal).
+Plus, you can also get a 30% tax credit for any remaining cost from the Inflation Reduction Act, bringing a $7,000 initial cost down to just $1,260 [2], substantially cheaper than the typical cost of installing a gas water heater (about $2,000-3,000) [3].

 You'll also save about $3,180 [4] in utility bills over a 15-year lifespan, and you'll avoid the $2-4,000 gas water heater replacement cost when your old water heater fails, and additional costs if it floods.
 So, not only will you slash your emissions, you'll almost certainly save money while doing it and gain peace of mind.